Commensal Transient Searches with MeerKAT in Gamma-Ray Burst and Supernova Fields: Discussion

 \subsection{Variable Sources}

 In the transient searches of the 30-minute images, no transients were found, but we did identify 13 variable sources.
 These variable sources have already been verified to be of an astrophysical nature and not due to any calibration or statistical issues.
-In order to investigate the sources further, the source positions were compared against catalogs contained in the Vizier \citep[][]{vizier} catalog access tool using a search radius of 2 arcseconds from the position of the variable source reported by \textsc{TraP}.
+In order to investigate the sources further, an initial search of the source positions were compared against catalogs contained in the Vizier \citep[][]{vizier} catalog access tool using a search radius of 2 arcseconds from the position of the variable source reported by \textsc{TraP}.
+This initial search yielded an unrealistically large number of optical, infrared, and near-infrared counterparts.
+Therefore, we limited counterparts to those detected by TESS \citep{2015JATIS...1a4003R}, X-ray catalogs, gamma-ray catalogs and radio catalogs.
+See Section~\ref{sec:multiwavelengthclass} for more information.
 The Rapid ASKAP Continuum Survey (RACS) \citep[][]{2020PASA...37...48M} and the VLA Sky Survey (VLASS) \citep[][]{2020PASP..132c5001L} survey data were also searched for counterparts to the variable sources.
 For some sources, catalog data was already available, for other sources PySE \citep[][]{2018ascl.soft05026S} was used to fit a source in the survey data at the variable source location.
 Cutouts from VLASS were obtained from Canadian Initiative for Radio Astronomy Data Analysis (CIRADA, cutouts.cirada.ca) while cutouts from RACS were obtained from the CSIRO Data Portal CASDA Cutout Service (https://data.csiro.au).